 The Clean Earth Trust will take steps to keep all personal data on file accurate and up to date.
 Data that is inaccurate or out of date will be erased or destroyed.
 Data Subjects should notify the Trust if their personal details change, or if they become aware of any inaccuracies in the personal data held about them.

 The Clean Earth Trust will not keep personal data for longer than is necessary for the agreed purpose.
 This means that personal data will be destroyed or erased from the Charity’s digital and hard copy systems when it is no longer required.
-Generally, personal data will be retained by the Charity for a period of 7 years; unless there is a legal obligation to retain this data for a longer .
+Generally, personal data will be retained by the Charity for a period of 7 years; unless there is a legal obligation to retain this data for a longer period of time.

 Maintaining data security means guaranteeing the confidentiality, integrity and availability (for authorised purposes) of the personal data.